Skip to main content

 From March to the end of October, Rosemarkie Beach Cafe is open every day of the week from 10:00 to 3.30 pm (often a bit later in fine weather).
 After that, it’s weekends only other than January and February when it is closed.
 However, the all-year-round opening (weekends only from November to March) was under discussion at the time of writing as it’s so popular with locals.

 The Rosemarkie Amenities Association runs the cafe, so its profits go to a good cause.
 You can tell a dedicated team runs it.
 It’s not just the customer service or the thought that has gone into the menus.
-You’ll be impressed with the effort the cafe has invested in making this attractive beach café so appealing to every kind of guest.
+You’ll be impressed with the cafe’s effort in making this attractive beach café appeal to every kind of guest.

 Although dogs are not allowed inside, they are welcome outside.
 There are free water bowls and even doggie treats.
 You can spot a local dog: they refuse to walk past the cafe until they’ve had their treat.

-They do local home baking rather well at Rosemarkie.
-Indulge yourself in such delights as Stilton and pumpkinseed scones, squidgy flapjacks and zingy Highland’ tablet’ fudge (luckily, staff don’t provide calorie counters).
+At Rosemarkie, they do local home baking rather well.
+Indulge in such delights as Stilton and pumpkinseed scones, squidgy flapjacks, and zingy Highland’ tablet’ fudge (luckily, staff don’t provide calorie counters).
 Gluten-free bread and cakes are also on the menu.
-Local homemade burgers with fresh local salads, soup, big bacon baps and sausage ‘doorsteps’ in fresh crusty bread prove popular with all guests.
+Local homemade burgers with fresh local salads, soup, big bacon baps, and sausage ‘doorsteps’ in fresh crusty bread prove popular with all guests.

 Where to stay: Big Sky Lodges, Muir of Ord, Inverness.